getify/You-Dont-Know-JS/async & performance/ch3.md

 ### Failing to pass along any parameters/environment

-Promises can have, at most, one resolution value (success or failure).
+Promises can have, at most, one resolution value (fulfillment or rejection).

 If you don't explicitly resolve with a value either way, the value is `undefined`, as is typical in JS.
 But whatever the value, it will always be passed to all registered (and appropriate -- fulfillment or rejection) callbacks, either *now* or in the future.